The Blue Eye

 The sign at the start of the road to the Blue Eye.

 The buses from Gjirokaster are a little more sporadic.
 You’ll have to catch any bus heading in the direction of Saranda.
 From Gjirokaster, the cost is 200 Lek each way.
-Both buses will drop you off at the sign I mentioned earlier, so prepare for a 20 to 30 minute walk to and from the spring.
+Both buses will drop you off at the sign I mentioned earlier, so prepare for a 20 to 30-minute walk to and from the spring.

 If you don’t have a car or the patience for a bus, you can grab a taxi.
-In both cities, the streets next to the bus stations have rows of taxi drivers that are happy to take you.
+In both cities, the streets next to the bus stations have rows of taxi drivers who are happy to take you.

 The quick trip to the Blue Eye is something everyone traveling to southern Albania should do.
 It’s a wonderful way to spend a day and the perfect way to see a little slice of the country’s beautiful nature.